eluckie/currency-exchanger/README.md

 * create a file named ".env" in the top level of this directory
 * In the text of the .env file, include **API_KEY={your API key}** where _{your API key}_ is replaced with the actual numbers of your API key
 * Navigate back to the top level of this directory in your computer's terminal
-* Run the command "$ npm install" in your terminal to install the necessary packages
+* Run the command **_$ npm install_** in your terminal to install the necessary packages
-* Run the command "$ npm run start" in your terminal to build the webpage.
+* Run the command **_$ npm run start_** in your terminal to build the webpage.
 This will also open a live server in your browser so that you will be able to see any changes you make to the code in real time.
-#### Be aware that if you want to push your project back to GitHub, your .gitignore file will need to be committed first, and separately, in order to keep your API key private
+#### Be aware that if you wish to push your project back to GitHub, your .gitignore file will need to be committed first, and separately, in order to keep your API key private

 ## Known Bugs